-United Way is a partner with Volunteer Income Tax Assistance (VITA) sites to help working people earning less than $50,000 file their taxes and ensure they are receiving back all the money they have earned through tax credits.
+United Way is a partner with Volunteer Income Tax Assistance (VITA) sites to help households earning less than $53,000 file their taxes and ensure they are receiving back all the money they have earned through tax credits.
 Middlesex United Way has been a VITA tax preparation site since 2010.

 We also support United Way 2-1-1, the free 24-hour information and referral helpline that is available throughout the state.
 2-1-1 is a partnership between the state of Connecticut and all Connecticut United Ways.

 How You Can Help:

 - GIVE - Invest in United Way's INCOME work

 - John J. Driscoll United Labor Agency - Employment Counseling / Advocacy Program

 - Shoreline Soup Kitchens & Pantries - Food Distribution

 - St. Vincent DePaul Middletown - Amazing Grace Food Distribution